top of page

 The idea that a school can educate a child without the engagement of parents has long been disproven.
 Enrichment is intended to bridge the gap between what a child learns in school and their learning environment at home.
 Each month, The School House welcomes our parent community to workshops that integrate the AEC into everyday living.
 These workshops are hosted by our Team.

-Once COVID is behind us, TSH will begin our Field Trip Program and coordination with Going Out.
 Going Out is a process where Elementary II call, plan, schedule and launch their own field trips from start to finish.
 From museums to the Vanderbilt to local town council meetings and businesses, our children visit, understand and engage in their community.
-Up next is a weekly visit to the Huntington Recycling Center instead of having trucks simply pick it up.
+Learners are fully responsible for the care of the animals with which they share environments.
+If an animal is sick, it is their responsibility to phone a veterinarian, get care, transportation and arrange payment.

 SCHOOL SPIRIT & SCHOOL CARE